lovejoy/gpuhook/README.md

 # gpuhook
-A so will hook the cuMemGetInfo function
+ You can use this so to hook the cuMemGetInfo CUDA function.
+And the gpu memory will be the env GPU_MEMORY 's value

 ```
 [GCC 5.4.0 20160609] on linux